Concerned about a child or young person? Call 0345 603 7627

 Multi Agency Public Protection Arrangements (MAPPA)

-Since 2003, Multi Agency Public Protection Arrangements (MAPPA) were set up in order for Police, Probation and Social Care to monitor the risks posed by offenders convicted of violent or sexual crimes.
+Multi Agency Public Protection Arrangements (MAPPA) enable Police, Probation and Social Care to monitor the risks posed by offenders convicted of violent or sexual crimes.

-The NSPCC state that “harmful sexual behaviour is developmentally inappropriate sexual behaviour which is displayed by children and young people and which may be harmful or abusive" (derived from Hackett, 2014).
-It may also be referred to as sexually harmful behaviour or sexualised behaviour (NSPCC, updated 03 February 2020).
+The NSPCC state that 'harmful sexual behaviour is developmentally inappropriate sexual behaviour displayed by children and young people which is harmful or abusive'.
 This definition recognises that children’s sexual behaviour is on a continuum and should be considered in relation to their age and stage of development.
-Further reading from the NSPCC.

 Harmful sexual behaviour in children can often be an expression of other problems or vulnerabilities.
 Children with harmful sexual behaviour will need a coordinated multi-agency response to assist them and their family.
 Many children may have specific needs that need to be identified and support offered whilst ensuring other children remain protected.
 A risk management plan should be agreed with all agencies supporting the child, which is developed and regularly reviewed separately from any child victims.